-Upcoming: Working America and our labor law challenges and solutions; the legislative advocate from Committee for Green Foothills leading an environmental advocacy training
+May 15: Working America on how to get involved in canvassing in red and purple districts, specifically CA-10 and CA-21.
+A legislative advocate from Committee for Green Foothills lead an environmental advocacy training

 April 17: NRDC and The Sierra Club on greenhouse emissions, California’s water problems and solutions, and why California may be the beacon of hope in an administration hostile to environmental protection